Heir FinancialsShow Table of Contents

 - Finder for Better Decisions — Explains inheritance advances and estate loans

-- Inheritance Funding — Source of inheritance loans while waiting for probate to complete
+- Inheritance Funding — Perhaps the #1 source of inheritance loans while waiting for probate to complete

-- Probate Advance — Source of estate cash advances
+- Probate Advance — Alternate source of cash advances for an estate or for an heir

 If you are inheriting a significant amount, you may wish to seek the help of a financial advisor.
 There may be certain tax strategies you can follow that will minimize any long-term costs, you may want to diversify your inheritance to minimize risk, you may wish to invest the inheritance so that it grows even larger, or something else.